-Depending on their purpose, production plans are also known as production schedules or manufacturing schedules.
+There are different types of production plans called production schedules or manufacturing schedules.

 What is the production planning, and what are its objectives